jinsoo601/1000lbs-journey/dev-log.md

 - [ ] Make Workout card component to be used in journals/index page
 - [ ] Make Goal card component to be used in goals/index page
 - [ ] Make Graph component to be used in statistics page
+- [ ] Add UI tests to test the components